f4exb/sdrangel/plugins/feature/startracker/readme.md

 When target is set to Custom RA/Dec, you can specify the right ascension in hours of the target object.
 This can be specified as a decimal (E.g. 12.23, from 0 to 24) or in hours, minutes and seconds (E.g. 12h05m10.2s or 12 05 10.2).
 Whether the epoch is J2000 or JNOW can be set in the Star Tracker Settings dialog.

-When target is set to Custom Az/El, this will display the corresponding right ascension.
+When target is set to Custom Az/El or Custom l/b, this will display the corresponding right ascension.

 <h3>15: Declination</h3>

 When target is set to Custom RA/Dec, you can specify the declination in degrees of the target object.
 This can be specified as a decimal (E.g. 34.6, from -90.0 to 90.0) or in degrees, minutes and seconds (E.g. 34d12m5.6s, 34d12'5.6"  34 12 5.6).
 Whether the epoch is J2000 or JNOW can be set in the Star Tracker Settings dialog.

-When target is set to Custom Az/El, this will display the corresponding declination.
+When target is set to Custom Az/El or Custom l/b, this will display the corresponding declination.

 <h3>16: Azimuth</h3>

 When target is set to Custom Az/El, you specify the azimuth in degrees of the target object.
-The corresponding RA/Dec will be calculated and displayed.
+The corresponding RA/Dec and l/b will be calculated and displayed.

 For all other target settings, this displays the calculated azimuth (angle in degrees, clockwise from North) to the object.

 <h3>17: Elevation</h3>

 When target is set to Custom Az/El, you specify the elevation in degrees of the target object.
-The corresponding RA/Dec will be calculated and displayed.
+The corresponding RA/Dec and l/b will be calculated and displayed.

 For all other target settings, this displays the calculated elevation (angle in degrees - 0 to horizon and 90 to zenith) to the object.

+<h3>18: Az Offset</h3>

+An offset in degrees that is added to the computed target azimuth.

+<h3>19: El Offset</h3>

+An offset in degrees that is added to the computed target elevation.

-<h3>18: b - Galactic latitude</h3>
+<h3>20: l - Galactic Longitude</h3>

-Displays the calculated galactic latitude (angle in degrees, positive to the North of the galactic plane) to the object.
+When the target is set to Custom l/b, you specify the galactic longitude (angle in degrees, Eastward from the galactic centre) of the target object.

+For all other target settings, this sisplays the calculated galactic longitude to the object.

-<h3>19: l - Galactic longitude</h3>
+<h3>21: b - Galactic Latitude</h3>

+When the target is set to Custom l/b, you specify the galactic lattitude (angle in degrees) of the target object.

-Displays the calculated galactic longitude (angle in degrees, Eastward from the galactic centre) to the object.
+For all other target settings, displays the calculated galactic latitude to the object.

 <h2>Plots</h2>